 Support U.S. graduate students in adding an important international and language component to their graduate education through specialization in area study, language study, or increased language proficiency.
-Boren Fellowships support study and research in areas of the world that are critical to U.S. interests, including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
+Boren Fellowships support study and research in areas of the world that are critical to U.S. interests, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
-Fellowship has service requirement.
+Fellowships have service requirements.

 - A U.S. citizen at the time of application